jfk-astro/pulsarfitpy/src/pulsarfitpy/docs/2D PINNs.md

 - initial_loss: Initial condition loss (if applicable)
 - elapsed_time: Cumulative training time in seconds

+# Exporting Trained Models

+The pulsarfitpy framework provides comprehensive export functionality through the PINNSolutionExporter class.
+This allows you to save training results and persist trained models for future use.

+Key export methods:

+1. .save_predictions_to_csv(filepath):

+Exports model predictions on training, validation, and test sets to a CSV file with input-output pairs and model evaluations.

+Inputs:

+- filepath [str]: Path and filename for the output CSV file

+2. .save_learned_constants_to_csv(filepath):

+Saves the learned physical constants from the trained model to a CSV file with constant names and their optimized values.

+Inputs:

+- filepath [str]: Path and filename for the output CSV file

+3. .save_metrics_to_csv(filepath):

+Exports comprehensive evaluation metrics (R^2, RMSE, MAE, chi^2) for all data splits (train/val/test) to a CSV file.

+Inputs:

+- filepath [str]: Path and filename for the output CSV file

+4. .save_loss_history_to_csv(filepath):

+Saves the complete training loss history including total loss, physics loss, and data loss across all epochs to a CSV file.

+Inputs:

+- filepath [str]: Path and filename for the output CSV file

+5. .save_model_checkpoint(filepath, include_metadata=True):

+Saves the trained model state to a PyTorch checkpoint file (.pt) for later inference or continued training.
+This preserves the neural network weights, learned constants, and optionally includes training metadata.

+Inputs:

+- filepath [str]: Path and filename for the checkpoint file (typically .pt extension)
+- include_metadata [bool]: Whether to include loss history, metrics, and hyperparameters in the checkpoint.
+Default: True

+Outputs:

+- Checkpoint file containing: model state dictionary, learnable parameters, loss history, test metrics, and model metadata

 # Usage Notes

 The following practical guidance applies when using the 2D PINN framework: